Office of University Audit

 The Office of University Audit is provided with authority for full access to all of the University's records, properties, and personnel relevant to the subject under review.
 The Office of University Audit is free to review and appraise policies, plans, procedures, and records.

 In performing its functions, the Office of University Audit has no direct responsibility for, nor authority over any of the activities which are reviewed.
-Therefore, the internal audit review and appraisal does not in any way relieve other persons in the University of the responsibilities assigned to them.
+Therefore, the internal audit review and appraisal does not in any way relieve other persons of the responsibilities assigned to them.